DoWhyWhy/PolyRegression-Model-PyTorch/README.md

 <h2>Project Objectives</h2>

 * Implementing a machine learning model in PyTorch that utilizes a polynomial regression algorithm to make predictions.
 Building the model entirely from scratch, using basic PyTorch tensor operations.
 * The model is used for predictive analysis of automobile prices.
-The end goal is to develop an efficient ML model that can predict the price of a car based on its fe
+The end goal is to develop an efficient ML model that can predict the price of a car based on its features